davidlowryduda/complex_fractal/README.md

 (np.sin(np.power(data, exponent))) + c_constant, data)
 ```

 To add a sine function into the mix and change the type of fractal generated.
-Play around with different functions such as exp(), log(), cos(), tan(), try negative exponents, different exponents, and many more!
+Play around with different functions such as exp(), log(), cos(), tan(), try negative exponents, different exponents, and any other you can think of.
+Remember that sine can be expressed in terms of exponential functions.